Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 useIdentityPlugin(vsCodePlugin);
 ```

 After calling `useIdentityPlugin`, the `VisualStudioCodeCredential` from the `@azure/identity` package will be enabled.
-If this plugin is not used, then `VisualStudioCodeCredential` will throw a `CredentialUnavailableError`, and it will not be available as part of `DefaultAzureCredential`.
+If this plugin isn't used, `VisualStudioCodeCredential` will throw a `CredentialUnavailableError` and be unavailable as part of `DefaultAzureCredential`.

 Once the plugin is registered, you can use `VisualStudioCodeCredential` in a similar fashion to the other credential classes in `@azure/identity`: